Blatná Castle: 19th–21st centuries: the Hildprandts and communist rule

 Blatná Castle has remained in the hands of the Hildprandt family to the present day, except for a period of confiscation during the Czechoslovak Socialist Republic communist era.

 In the early 19th century, Franz (František) Hildprandt began converting the castle into both a diplomatic residence and comfortable home.
-A granite plaque at the courtyard entrance commemorates Czech physician Jan Evangelista Purkyně, who lived at the castle and tutored Baron Franz Hildprandt's children from 1810 to 1813.
+A granite plaque at the courtyard entrance commemorates Czech scientist Jan Evangelista Purkyně, who lived at the castle and tutored Baron Franz Hildprandt's children from 1810 to 1813.
 From 1850 to 1856, Robert Hildprandt oversaw Neo-Gothic renovations designed by Munich architect Bernard Grüber, giving the castle its present appearance.

 The castle was taken over by the National Heritage Commission in the late 1940s and later seized by the communist government.
-In 1958, owner Friedrich (Bedřich) Hildprandt, his wife Cornelia, and their daughters emigrated to Ethiopia due to the family's ties with Emperor Haile Selassie I.
+In 1958, owner Friedrich (Bedřich) Hildprandt, his wife Cornelia, and their daughters emigrated to Ethiopia due to the family's ties to Emperor Haile Selassie I.

 Following the fall of communism in the Velvet Revolution, the castle was returned to Cornelia Hildprandt in 1992.
 She shared ownership with her daughters, Josefina and Jana.
 Today, the estate is managed by Jana's son, Stephanos Germenis-Hildprandt.